 Come and Stay Awhile

 The Little Dipper Hideaway has been an area favourite campground since 1992.
 Camp and relax near the West Kettle River in a natural park-like setting.
 Enjoy a log cabin, bed and breakfast, and camping with tables.
-While your here enjoy the fire pits and free firewood).
-Spend your days fishing, swimming, hiking and biking trails on the Trans-Canada Trail!
+While your here enjoy the fire pits and free firewood.
+Spend your days fishing, swimming, hiking and biking trails on The Great Trail (formerly the Trans Canada Trail).
 Tents and RVs welcome.
 Here are the directions to get there.

 Campground and a boat launch as well as a white sandy beach.
 The campground is popular, yet very quiet.
 It features a trail that goes to the end of the lake and it also tends to follow the shoreline.